 IFRS 16 Leases has replaced IAS 17 Leases and the appropriate interpretations IFRIC 4, SIC-15 and SIC-27 as of January 1, 2019.
-This standard requires that assets and liabilities attributable to all leasing agreements, with a few exceptions, are recognized in the balance sheet.
+This standard requires that assets and liabilities attributable to all leasing agreements, with a few exceptions, are recognized on the balance sheet.
 This reporting is based on the view that an asset is used for a specific period of time and at the same time an obligation arises to pay for this right.
 BioArctic has elected to apply the modified retrospective approach.
 The effect of the application of IFRS 16 Leases will be that BioArctic will account for a right-to-use asset and a leasing liability for office premises and parking lots that currently are accounted for as operational leasing contracts.
 The company has chosen to apply the relief rules concerning short-term agreements and low-value agreements.
 The effects of applying IFRS 16 Leases on January 1, 2019 can be seen below:

-- The Group's assets and liabilities have increased with MSEK 33.3 million which means that the balance sheet increased with 2.4 percent - Equity assets ratio has decreased with 1.7 percentage points from 73.1 percent to 71.4 percent
+- The Group's assets and liabilities have increased with MSEK 33.3 million which means that the balances increased by 2.4 percent - Equity assets ratio has decreased with 1.7 percentage points from 73.1 percent to 71.4 percent

-For more information of the application of IFRS 16 Leases see annual report for 2018, note 3.3.
+Under IFRS 16 Leases, a marginal interest rate of 4 percent has been used.
+For more information of the application of IFRS 16 Leases see the Annual Report for 2018, note 3.3.

 The accounting principles and calculation methods applied are in all other respects in line with those described in the Annual Report 2018.